 2. Know Your Credit Rating

-When you apply to remortgage, lenders will want to look at your credit report.
+When you apply to remortgage, lenders will want to review your credit report.
 They’ll want to see that you have the financial discipline required to meet your repayment obligations.
 Your credit report is a detailed record of your credit and debt history.
-It includes details of how much loan and credit card debt you have, and if you have any missed debt repayments.
-It's a good idea to check your credit report before you start the remortgage process by using one of the following free credit reference agencies:
+It includes information on how much loan and credit card debt you have, as well as any missed repayments.

 • Equifax